 If a driver or trucking company is in violation of these regulations, it can impact your truck accident claim.

-Things to Avoid After a Truck Accident in Denver
+Things to Avoid After a Truck Accident

 - If the truck driver seems aggressive or inebriated, do not interact with them.
 Instead, remain in your vehicle, if it is safe to do so, until emergency responders arrive.